+From there, you click on whatever state you’re traveling to in order to get to that state’s particular page.
+On that page, you will find several different RV parks and campgrounds along with their respective reviews.
 Another helpful feature of the site is their Reviews by Route section.
-If you just don’t know where you’ll be heading use the Reviews by Route section to navigate to specific highways or interstates.
-You can, of course, submit your own reviews the help grow the site even larger.
+If you don’t know where you’ll be heading, use the Reviews by Route section to navigate to specific highways or interstates.
+You can submit your own reviews the help grow the site even larger.

-When you arrive at Campendium and the homepage asks you “Where do you want to camp?”
-You can use that search bar to look for grounds or you can use some of the other tools towards the top of the front page including RV parks state by state, places where you can camp for free, National Parks, National Forests and more.
+The website has a simple setup.
+When you arrive at Campendium, the homepage asks you, “Where do you want to camp?”
+You can use that search bar to look for grounds, or you can use some of the other tools toward the top of the front page including RV parks state by state, places where you can camp for free, national parks, national forests, and more.

-RV Park Reviews
+RV Park Reviews Reviews

-Last but not least is RV Park Reviews and this one is my personal favorite for good reason.
+The third-recommended sight is RV Park Reviews and this one is my personal favorite for good reason.
 The site hosts thousands if not hundreds of thousands of reviews for RV parks, grounds and resorts all across North America and there are many ways you can start your search for the perfect destination park.

+Let’s say you plan on staying in Albuquerque, New Mexico.
+You navigate over to New Mexico on the list or map, click that, then click Albuquerque once it loads up.
+Now you can preview several different parks around the Albuquerque area.
+You will immediately see the RV park’s average review.
 Once you click on the individual park you can see much more information about the park including features, amenities, and individual reviews.
 A bonus is that the page will also display other RV parks within a similar area so if a park you thought might be great has terrible reviews, you can search for another one close to it.